On Equalization (EQ)

 I am the first to admit: using an EQ to compensate for your hearing imperfections is, unfortunately, quite hard - I won’t go into details here, yet.
 But there are a few EQs out there which try to help.
 One of them is built in some Samsung phones.
 It is called, at least on my S6, Adapt Sound.
 It is important, critical, to note that this tool does 2 jobs:

 Applies that information on top of the EQ and so for that particular headphone you use, the sound will be calibrated for the imperfections of the frequency response of the headphones as well as for your hearing abilities.
 Of course, mapped on a target response curve Samsung chose in this case.

 The tool plays tones of various frequencies, separately on your left and right ears - very important!, and it asks you what’s the lowest volume you can still hear.
 Then it applies the necessary corrections, and a target EQ curve.
 Here is what it did for me, on my Grado 325e:

 Note the significant differences between my ears - and yes, I have a bit of tinnitus.

 And I don't know what target curve Samsung uses, I looked for explanations online but I couldn't find anything.
 It looks to me that, probably because it's a phone, they favored the midrange.
 And I don't understand why the final curves are not the quite the same.
 It might simply be that it’s not a precision tool.

-3. Besides what one can hear, objectively, measurably, one's sensitivities - what you care about, are also very important.
+Besides what one can hear, objectively, measurably, one's sensitivities - what you care about, are also very important.
 And many of them can be educated.
 Besides paying attention when you listen, trying a multitude of headphones, amps, you could even use something like https://www.trainyourears.com/.
-I haven't done this and so I can't recommend it, but the point is that you can train your hearing.
+I haven't done this and so I can't recommend it based on my experience, but the point is that you can train your hearing.